 Takaka Hill is an unforgettable drive in NZ

-Takaka Hill is a mountain pass at an elevation of 791m (2,595ft) above the sea level, located at the south eastern end of Golden Bay in the Nelson Tasman region, at the northern end of New Zealand's South Island.
+Takaka Hill is a mountain pass at an elevation of 823m (2,700ft) above sea level, located at the southeastern end of Golden Bay in the Nelson Tasman region, on New Zealand's South Island.

 Where is Takaka Hill?

-The summit, also known as Pikikirunga Range, is traversed by the asphalted State Highway 60 (aka Takaka Hill Highway), following the valleys of the Takaka River to the northwest and the Riwaka River to the southeast.
-Takaka Hill separates the coastal communities of Golden Bay from those of the more populous Tasman Bay to the southeast and because of its winding nature isolates Golden Bay from the rest of the South Island.
+Takaka Hill, also known as Pikikirunga Range, separates the coastal communities of Golden Bay from those of the more populous Tasman Bay to the southeast, and because of its winding nature isolates Golden Bay from the rest of the South Island.
 In July 2020, the name of the pass was officially gazetted as Tākaka Hill Saddle.

 The road is open all day and all night (24/7).
 Drivers will be able to safely use the one-way sections with the aid of traffic lights.
 Electronic signs at either side of the hill will update people of any delays or significant issues on the hill.